Walled Lake Western High School: History

 Opened in 1969, Walled Lake Western was the second high school in Walled Lake.
-Western's mascot is the Warrior and the school colors are Royal Blue and Silver (Scarlet was integrated as a school color from 1983 to 2004).
+Western's mascot is the Warriors, and the school colors are Royal Blue and Silver (Scarlet was integrated as a school color from 1983 to 2004).
 Kirsten Haglund, who graduated in 2006, was named Miss America 2008.
 The International Baccalaureate program started in the 2012–2013 school year for grades 11 and 12.

 Academics

 In 2009, Walled Lake Western High School was ranked in the top 5% of all schools in the nation by Newsweek magazine.
 The ranking is calculated by the "number of Advanced Placement, International Baccalaureate and/or Cambridge tests taken by all students at a school in 2008 divided by the number of graduating seniors."
 Beginning in the fall of 2013, Western will begin the International Baccalaureate Diploma program for 11th and 12th grade students as an alternative to AP Testing.

 Athletics

 Western used to belong to the Kensington Lakes Activities Association.
 In 1984, the Warriors baseball team captured the school's first state championship.
 The football team won the state title in 1996, and again in 1999 (USA Today 11th ranked in country).
+Western was also a State finalist in 1992 and 2016.
+The Warriors are 35-time Walled Lake City Champions.
+Western's football team has made the playoffs 26 times and is currently on its 14th year straight.
 Their field is known as Warrior Stadium due to the school's nickname.